 Ph/APh/EE/BE 118 abc.
 Physics of Measurement.
-9 units (3-0-6); first and second terms.
+9 units (3-0-6); first, third terms.
 Prerequisites: Ph127, APh 105, or equivalent, or permission from instructor.
 This course focuses on exploring the fundamental underpinnings of experimental measurements from the perspectives of responsivity, noise, backaction, and information.
 Its overarching goal is to enable students to critically evaluate real measurement systems, and to determine the ultimate fundamental and practical limits to information that can be extracted from them.
 Topics will include physical signal transduction and responsivity, fundamental noise processes, modulation, frequency conversion, synchronous detection, signal-sampling techniques, digitization, signal transforms, spectral analyses, and correlations.
 The first term will cover the essential fundamental underpinnings, while topics in second term will include examples from optical methods, high-frequency and fast temporal measurements, biological interfaces, signal transduction, biosensing, and measurements at the quantum limit.
 Part c not offered in 2019–20.
 Instructor: Roukes.

 CS/Ph 120.
 Quantum Cryptography.
 9 units (3-0-6); first term.
 For course description, see Computer Science.

 Ph 125 abc.
 Quantum Mechanics.
-9 units (3-0-6); first, second, third terms.
+9 units (4-0-5); first, second, third terms.
 Prerequisites: Ma 2 ab, Ph 12 abc or Ph 2 ab, or equivalents.
 A one-year course in quantum mechanics and its applications, for students who have completed Ph 12 or Ph 2.
-Wave mechanics in 3-D, scattering theory, Hilbert spaces, matrix mechanics, angular momentum, symmetries, spin-½ systems, approximation methods, identical particles, and selected topics in atomic, solid-state, nuclear, and particle physics.
+Wave mechanics in 3-D, scattering theory, Hilbert spaces, matrix mechanics, angular momentum, symmetries, spin-1/2 systems, approximation methods, identical particles, and selected topics in atomic, solid-state, nuclear, and particle physics.
 Instructor: Wise.

 Ph 127 abc.
 Statistical Physics.
-9 units (3-0-6); first, second, third terms.
+9 units (4-0-5); first, second, third terms.
 Prerequisites: Ph 12 c or equivalent, and a basic understanding of quantum and classical mechanics.
 A course in the fundamental ideas and applications of classical and quantum statistical mechanics.
 Topics to be covered include the statistical basis of thermodynamics; ideal classical and quantum gases (Bose and Fermi); lattice vibrations and phonons; weak interaction expansions; phase transitions; and fluctuations and dynamics.
-Instructor: Refael, Motrunich.
+Instructors: Motrunich, Brandao.

 Ph 129 abc.
 Mathematical Methods of Physics.
-9 units (3-0-6); first, second, third terms.
+9 units (4-0-5); first, second, third terms.
 Prerequisites: Ph 106 abc and ACM 95/100 ab or Ma 108 abc, or equivalents.
 Mathematical methods and their application in physics.
-First term includes analytic and numerical methods for solving differential equations, integral equations, and transforms, and other applications of real analysis.
-Second term covers probability and statistics in physics.
-Third term focuses on group theoretic methods in physics.
+First term covers probability and statistics in physics.
+Second term focuses on group theoretic methods in physics.
+Third term includes analytic and numerical methods for solving differential equations, integral equations, and transforms, and other applications of real analysis.
 The three terms can be taken independently.
-Instructors: Porter, Chen.
+Instructors: Porter, Chen, Oguri.

 Ph 136 abc.
 Applications of Classical Physics.
 9 units (3-0-6); first, second, third terms.
 Prerequisites: Ph 106 abc or equivalent.
 Applications of classical physics to topics of interest in contemporary "macroscopic'' physics.
 Continuum physics and classical field theory; elasticity and hydrodynamics; plasma physics; magnetohydrodynamics; thermodynamics and statistical mechanics; gravitation theory, including general relativity and cosmology; modern optics.
 Content will vary from year to year, depending on the instructor.
 An attempt will be made to organize the material so that the terms may be taken independently.
 Ph 136a will focus on thermodynamics, statistical mechanics, random processes, and optics.
 Ph136b will focus on fluid dynamics, MHD, turbulence, and plasma physics.
 Ph 136c will cover an introduction to general relativity.
-Instructors: Hopkins, Phinney, Vallisneri.
+Offered in alternate years.
+Not offered 2019–20.

 Ph 171.
 Reading and Independent Study.
 Units in accordance with work accomplished.
 Occasionally, advanced work involving reading, special problems, or independent study is carried out under the supervision of an instructor.
 Approval of the instructor and of the student's departmental adviser must be obtained before registering.
 The instructor will complete a student evaluation at the end of the term.
 Graded pass/fail.

 Ph 172.
-Research in Experimental Physics.
+Research in Physics.
 Units in accordance with work accomplished.
-Students registering for 6 or more units of Ph 172 must provide a brief written summary of their work, not to exceed 3 pages, to the option rep at the end of the term.
+Undergraduate students registering for 6 or more units of Ph 172 must provide a brief written summary of their work, not to exceed 3 pages, to the option rep at the end of the term.
 Approval of the student's research supervisor and departmental adviser must be obtained before registering.
 Graded pass/fail.

 CNS/Bi/Ph/CS/NB 187.
 Neural Computation.
 9 units (3-0-6).
 For course description, see Computation and Neural Systems.

 Ph 205 abc.
 Relativistic Quantum Field Theory.
 9 units (3-0-6); first, second, third terms.
 Prerequisites: Ph 125.
 Topics: the Dirac equation, second quantization, quantum electrodynamics, scattering theory, Feynman diagrams, non-Abelian gauge theories, Higgs symmetry-breaking, the Weinberg-Salam model, and renormalization.
-Instructor: Wise.
+Instructors: Gukov, Kapustin.

 Ph/CS 219 abc.
 Quantum Computation.
-9 units (3-0-6); first, second, third terms.
-Prerequisite: Ph 129 abc or equivalent.
+9 units (3-0-6); first, second terms.
+Prerequisites: Ph 125 abc or equivalent.
 The theory of quantum information and quantum computation.
 Overview of classical information theory, compression of quantum information, transmission of quantum information through noisy channels, quantum error-correcting codes, quantum cryptography and teleportation.
 Overview of classical complexity theory, quantum complexity, efficient quantum algorithms, fault-tolerant quantum computation, physical implementations of quantum computation.
 Part c not offered in 2019–20.
 Instructors: Preskill, Brandao.

-Ph 230 abc.
+Ph 230 ab.
 Elementary Particle Theory.
-9 units (3-0-6); second, third terms.
+9 units (3-0-6); first term.
 Prerequisite: Ph 205 abc or equivalent.
 Advanced methods in quantum field theory.
-First term: introduction to supersymmetry, including the minimal supersymmetric extension of the standard model, supersymmetric grand unified theories, extended supersymmetry, su pergravity, and supersymmetric theories in higher dimensions.
+First term: introduction to supersymmetry, including the minimal supersymmetric extension of the standard model, supersymmetric grand unified theories, extended supersymmetry, supergravity, and supersymmetric theories in higher dimensions.
 Second and third terms: nonperturbative phenomena in non-Abelian gauge field theories, including quark confinement, chiral symmetry breaking, anomalies, instantons, the 1/N expansion, lattice gauge theories, and topological solitons.
 Instructor: Zurek.
 Only offered in fall quarter in the 2019-20 academic year

 Ph 236 abc.
-Relativity.
+General Relativity.
 9 units (3-0-6); first, second terms.
 Prerequisite: a mastery of special relativity at the level of Goldstein's Classical Mechanics, or of Jackson's Classical Electrodynamics.
 A systematic exposition of Einstein's general theory of relativity and its applications to gravitational waves, black holes, relativistic stars, causal structure of space-time, cosmology and brane worlds.
 Offered in alternate years.
 Part c not offered in 2019–20.
 Instructors: Chen, Teukolsky.

 Ph 250 abc.
 Introduction to String Theory.
 9 units (3-0-6); first, second, third terms.
 Prerequisite: Ph 205 or equivalent.
 The first two terms will focus largely on the bosonic string.
 Topics covered will include conformal invariance and construction of string scattering amplitudes, the origins of gauge interactions and gravity from string theory, T-duality, and D-branes.
 The third term will cover perturbative aspects of superstrings, supergravity, various BPS branes, and string dualities.
-Instructors: Gukov, Kapustin.
+Not offered 2019–20.